 According to a report by our amigos at Greenpeace, a ghoulish 640,000 tonnes of abandoned or lost “ghost” fishing gear enters the ocean every year, equivalent in weight to more than 50 thousand double decker buses.

-That’s about 10% of plastic pollution in our oceans.
+That’s about 10% – 20% of marine pollution in our oceans.
 This issue has been propelled into the limelight by the smash hit documentary, Seaspiracy.
 If you’ve not watched it yet, do!

 DON’T BE A FOSSIL FOOL

 But it’s not just plastic pollution that’s a problem.
 The emissions from the plastics industry are also having a devastating impact on our oceans.
 According to the UN, climate change is heating the oceans and altering their chemistry so dramatically that it is threatening the very existence of coral reefs, fuelling cyclones and floods and posing profound risks to the hundreds of millions of people living along the coasts.

 And here’s the rub: If the plastic industry has its way, rising plastic production will account for 15% of global greenhouse gas emissions by 2050.
 That’s about the same as the entire current emissions of the transportation industry – planes, trains, cars, buses and all.
 Huge!